fourthdimensionstudio/beautiful-jekyll/_posts/2019-11-28-A-Bunch-Of-Roguelikes-Postmortem.markdown

 image: /img/bp.png
 ---

 During my entire life as a developer, I always wanted to make a Roguelike or a Roguelite, they are very interesting by nature, the sensation of exploration and the feeling of always playing a version of the game that was never played before is simply amazing!
 Since them I tried to come up with a bunch of different roguelikes and a bunch of different ways to ingrate roguelike mechanics into other genres.
-This post is about two roguelites and a roguelike that I started developing but actually never finished for a variety of reason.
+This post is about two roguelites and a roguelike that I started developing but actually never finished for a variety of reasons.

 **But what is a Roguelike?** What I mean by roguelike usually is a game that is all about exploration and experimentation, if you never played Brogue, I recommend you trying that to see what I'm talking about, every new room, every floor, every new gameplay you find something new and try that to see what it does, the ammount of emergent gameplay and mechanisms in a game like that is simply amazing.